karur4n/bijo/README.md

 # Bijo

-Watch beauty woman from terminal.
+Call beauty woman from terminal.

 :warning: NOTE: This gem is only to show image from tumblr search.